mmzsource/soccer-stats/README.md

 # soccer-stats

-A Clojure project which pulls in club positions of soccerclubs of the last 10 years and calculates the (weighted) average position.
+A Clojure project which pulls in club ranks of soccerclubs of the last x years and calculates the (weighted) average position.
+Simple prediction algorithm based on (weighted) historic ranks.
-Might come in handy when doing predictions :)

 ## Usage

-Do your own predictions by writing your data to the text file which can be found in the resources directory.

-## Todo

-- Take degradation into account (adding last position+1 ?)
-- Show variation per club (in addition to average)
-- improve weighted positions function ... map over scores per year ... combined with for expression?
+### Test

+Execute `lein test` in the main folder.

+### Run

+Execute `lein run` in the main folder

+### Experiment

+Depends on your setup.
+You can do your own predictions by adding a new file in the format of the already existing ones in the resource folder and executing the main core.clj file.

 ## License